geekygirldawn/governance-1/goals.md

 **The Steering Committee is committed to:**

-- [ ] Improve and maintain documentation for working groups, events framework, and major deliverables
+- [ ] Improve and maintain documentation for working groups, events, and major deliverables
 - [ ] Establish a regular cadence of virtual member all-hands calls throughout the year, featuring sessions led by Ambassadors and members, and facilitated by Steering Committee members and the Linux Foundation staff project manager
 - [ ] Launch a lightweight mentorship program that connects new and experienced OSPO practitioners